-What to see and do in the charming Medina of Essaouira
+What to see and do in the ancient Medina of Essaouira

 Only 2-hour drive from Marrakech, located on the windy Atlantic coast, it lies the beautiful coastal town of Essaouira.
 Also known with the old Portuguese name of “Mogador” (the small fortress), it boasts a bustling Medina surrounded by high walls that protect it from the sea and that was declared a UNESCO World Heritage Site in 2001.

 Its narrow alleys, craft shops, typical architecture with whitewashed walls and the extensive use of wood, make the town a must-visit of Morocco.
-Essaouira features a mix of various cultural influences: its importance as a trading port during the 18th & 19th centuries attracted British, French, Arab and Jewish merchants and sailors to its shores.
+Essaouira features a mix of various cultural influences: the importance as a trading port during the past centuries attracted to its shores Portuguese, British, French, Arab and Jewish merchants and sailors.

 These European and Arabic influences are still reflected in the architecture and structure of the city.
 Essaouira is also nicknamed “the city of the wind” due to the strong wind that often blows here, and that undoubtedly makes the long beaches of the city a paradise for the surfers.